to My Site

 My lifelong interest in archaeology and all things medieval led me to a mid-life career change.
 I earned a second degree in anthropology at Western Carolina University followed by a Master’s Degree in Medieval Archaeology from the University of York in the UK.
 I was 50 years old when I graduated.
 I know!
 I know!
 It sounds crazy, but it was one of those things I just had to do.
 I try to go back to the UK to participate in excavations as often as I can.
 I love to stay in York, my favorite city, and volunteer with the York Archaeological Trust.
 You can find them here: https://www.yorkarchaeology.co.uk/

 Two of my favorite places to stay in York are the Adams House:

 CITY OF YORK, UK.
 YORK MINSTER IN THE BACKGROUND.

-The novels are told in dual timelines, in 14th century England, France, and Germany and in the twentieth century.
+My novels are set in 14th century England, France, and Germany.
 It's fascinating, it's hard, and it's fun.

 I love getting stuck down rabbit holes finding facts that will add to my story and authenticate my characters and location.

-When I'm writing, I'm usually surrounded by my cats Tuffy and Snickers and my yellow Lab Sally.
+When I'm writing, I'm usually accompanied by my yellow Lab Sally.
 Sally is like a toddler -- she follows me wherever I go.
-The cats don't care as long as I feed them.
+Most of the time she's looking for a handout.